-IC affects the lives of millions but is most common in women, with an average onset age of forty.
+IC affects the lives of millions but is most common in women, with an average onset age of forty, though many have experienced symptoms since childhood.
 Those with IC often suffer from other conditions, including irritable bowel syndrome (IBS), small intestinal bacterial overgrowth (SIBO), fibromyalgia, ulcerative colitis, celiac disease, chronic fatigue syndrome (CFS), candida overgrowth, prostatitis, Sjögren’s syndrome, and vulvodynia.
 The exact reasoning behind their association is multifaceted, and conventional medicine has struggled to explain the correlation.

 What causes IC?

 The exact cause of IC is still unknown, but may include physical trauma to the bladder, a genetic predisposition, allergies, recurrent urinary tract infections (UTIs), food allergies and/or sensitivities, sensitivity to certain environmental factors, intestinal permeability, neurological damage, hyperthyroidism, adrenal fatigue, infectious microorganisms, neurogenic inflammation, pelvic floor dysfunction (PFD), toxicity, liver dysfunction, and bladder mastocytosis.